-Externship programs are under the jurisdiction of the Curricular, Co-curricular, and Pedagogic Issues Committee.
-Students are responsible for following the correct procedures for their externship application/proposal.
+Externship programs are under the jurisdiction of the Curriculum Committee.
+Students are responsible for following the correct procedures for their externship application/proposal as outlined below.

 Only students who have completed their first year core requirements are eligible for an externship program.
 Only students in good academic standing are eligible to participate in an externship.
 In deciding whether to approve an externship program, the members of the Committee may take into account the student's academic performance at the Law School.

 The Committee will more than likely not approve a proposal from a student who has two or more outstanding Incompletes on his or her transcript at the time the proposal is submitted.
 Students are not permitted to enroll in an externship with more than one Incomplete grade on their transcript at the time of their departure.

 After the student has identified possible externship placements or finalized an externship placement (you must apply by the deadline whether or not you have finalized your placement), please complete the following:

 If the student has secured a placement, the student must also include: